-In May 2017, Airbus Aerial was launched.
-It brings together a variety of aerospace technologies - including drones and satellites - combines them in a software infrastructure, and applies industry specific analytics to deliver tailored solutions to help its customers efficiently run their business.
-The portfolio of services will primarily focus on three applications - remote sensing, cargo drone services and connectivity.
+Airbus Aerial brings together a variety of aerospace technologies - including drones and satellites - combines them in a software infrastructure, and applies industry specific analytics to deliver tailored solutions to help its customers efficiently run their business.
+The portfolio of services focuses primarily on three applications - remote sensing, cargo drone services and connectivity.
 The Airbus Aerial activities will span both drone enabled digital services as well as the development of certifiable drones.
-Its focus lies on commercial customers in agriculture, insurance, infrastructure, state and local government.
+Its focus lies on commercial customers in agriculture, insurance, infrastructure, utilities, state and local government.